 These three binary tree components represent a node.
 The data resides in the middle.
 The left pointer points to the child node, forming the left sub-tree.
 The right pointer points to the child node at its right, creating the right subtree.

-There are various binary tree types, and each of these binary tree types has unique characteristics.
+There are various types of binary trees, and each of these binary tree types has unique characteristics.
 Here are each of the binary tree types in detail:

 1. Full Binary Tree